Nonparametric Estimation of Repeated Densities with Heterogeneous Sample Sizes: Real Data Applications

 The effects of shrinkage in the proposed MAP and BLUP estimators are demonstrated in the right panels of \autoref{fig:mimic.shrink.mov} for the four rare conditions displayed in the right panels of \autoref{fig:mimic.subpop}.
 Subpopulations with smaller sample sizes were typically shrunk more towards the population mean using the MAP and BLUP methods that pool population information from the training samples, in which case the estimate differed more notably from the MLE within the approximating family.

-To assess the density estimates, we consider cross-entropy which also targets the information loss instead of the KL divergence, since the underlying densities are unknown.
+To numerically assess the density estimates, we consider cross-entropy which also targets the information loss instead of the KL divergence, since the underlying densities are unknown.
 Given any density estimator $\h p$, we approach the cross-entropy $\cxEtrp(p, \hat p) \defas - \E_p \log{\h p}$, which is the quantity in $\kldiv{p}{\h p}$ that depends on the estimate $\h p$, by an unbiased leave-one-out estimate

 where $\h p_{-j}$ is a density estimate constructed with all but the $j$th observations.
-Smaller cross-entropy indicates better estimates.
-A summary of cross-entropy applied on 844 testing samples using the proposed methods and KDE are reported in \autoref{tbl:mimic.looce}.
+A summary of cross-entropy applied on 844 testing samples using the proposed methods and KDE are reported in \autoref{tbl:mimic.looce}, where a smaller cross-entropy indicates a better estimate.
 Occasionally KDE resulted in non-finite cross entropy, leading to a smaller number of samples reported.

-Results summarized in \autoref{tbl:mimic.looce} shows that the proposed methods generated density estimates that better reflect sample information compared to KDE by having smaller mean and median cross-entropy, and also smaller standard deviations.
+\autoref{tbl:mimic.looce} shows that the proposed methods produced density estimates that better reflect sample information compared to KDE by having smaller mean cross-entropy, and also smaller standard deviations.
 To quantify the sensitivity w.r.t. the training subpopulations, we partitioned the training samples into 5 folds, held out one fold at a time in the training step, fitted the densities for the testing samples, and reported the range of the five mean cross-entropies for a sensitivity measure.
-The proposed methods are shown to be insensitive to varying training subpopulations, which suggests that using a subset of the training samples is sufficient for our methods to capture the major structure of the underlying family.
+The proposed methods are shown to be insensitive to varying training subpopulations, which suggests that the selected training samples are sufficient for our methods to capture the major structure of the underlying family.